 All current and new Connect users need to register on the new ConnectVA website and create new organization profiles.
 There will be no user data migration from the current websites to the new website.
 This process will allow you to start fresh on the new system – customizing your profile and familiarizing yourself with the new website while avoiding any duplication.
 Please visit our Help page for more information on this or Contact Us with specific questions.

-Beginning January 23, 2013, ConnectVA implemented a $30 per job posting per month.
+Beginning January 1, 2015, ConnectVA implemented a charge of $55 per job posting per month.
 Job postings expire after 30 days and can be renewed upon expiration.
-This nominal amount ($1 a day!) helps ConnectVA continue to provide the Job Finder and our other valuable services to nonprofit organizations like yours.
+This nominal amount helps ConnectVA continue to provide the Job Finder and our other valuable services to nonprofit organizations like yours.
 We are the “go to” place for nonprofits jobs in the region and are committed to helping your organization find the professional expertise and talent needed

 Message Board (Email Groups):

 We know that our email groups have become an indispensable means of communication for the Connect community.
 We also know that they could use improvement so that messages are easier to send, approve and read.
 That is why ConnectVA now features the new Message Board that’s more visually appealing, easy-to-use and eliminates the need for a moderator!
 Learn more.